d-adler/r-vagrant-solaris/README.md

       ==> default: bzcat: Can't open input file /vagrant/_dl/SolarisStudio12.3-solaris-x86-pkg.tar.bz2: No such file or directory.

   Download Solaris Studio Installer and place file under `vagrant/_dl`.
 (Re-read 'Getting Started')

+- Warnings during configuration of R:

+    configure: WARNING: you cannot build info or HTML versions of the R manuals
+    configure: WARNING: I could not determine a browser
+    configure: WARNING: I could not determine a PDF viewer

+  These haven't been resolved yet, but do not seem to be problematic for development.